ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ### 2024-02-18 21:10:00+01:00

 - A better solution for emoji :tada:

+### 2024-10-03 19:15:00+02:00

+- Updated the types in the example code to match the current version of the library

 [^1]: In the standard library, methods like `utcnow()` are slowly being deprecated,
       but many UTC-assuming parts remain.